You're logged in as |

 Honors:

 Students who hope to pursue Honors are encouraged to take AMST 1800, the Honors Seminar, in the Spring of their Junior year, in preparation for submitting an Honors thesis proposal.
 Admission to Honors candidacy requires an academic record providing evidence of the student's ability to do Honors work.
 At least half of the student's grades in courses counted toward the concentration must be grades of A or "S with Distinction", and Honors proposals must include a recommendation form completed by a faculty member who has taught a class requiring a significant research paper.
-Students pursuing Honors are required to take two independent study courses (ETHN 1910) in their senior year, in addition to the regular concentration requirements (for a total of 12 credits), in order to write their Honors thesis.
+Students pursuing Honors are required to take two independent study courses in their senior year, in addition to the regular concentration requirements (for a total of 12 credits), in order to write their Honors thesis.
 Guidelines for completion and submission of the thesis are on the department website.